khalil-mansour/final-project-2019/README.md

 5. Create your model request *FileUploadRequest* and map each field to it's HttpRequest name.
 6. Create your model response.
 7. Create your presenter (*FilePresenter*).
 This class should implement *IOutputPort*, which has a *FileUploadResponse* as input.
 Implement its **Handle** method and return the appropriate response and status.
+8. In Startup.cs, add as a singleton your presenter to the *ConfigureServices* method.

 ## Sources